-If you decide to continue riding, first turn the ignition switch off, and evaluate the condition of your motorcycle.
-Inspect for fluid leaks,
+If you decide to continue riding, first turn the ignition switch to the OFF position, and evaluate the condition of your motorcycle.
+Inspect for fluid leaks, check the tightness of critical nuts and bolts, and check the handlebar, control levers, brakes, and wheels.
+Ride slowly and cautiously.